 How does it fit into your reward strategy?

 There’s still one more thing to consider: How the chrome card would fit into your overall reward strategy.
 If you prefer cards that get you steady cash-back rate year round instead of rotating categories, you’ll want to consider filling the rewards “holes” the chrome card leaves in the grocery and travel categories.
-Assuming you’re trying to avoid annual fees, the Blue Cash Everyday card from American Express (a CreditCardForum advertising partner) gives 3 percent back on groceries, while the Barclaycard Arrival World MasterCard gives 2 percent back on travel.
+Assuming you’re trying to avoid annual fees, the Blue Cash Everyday card from American Express (a CreditCardForum advertising partner) gives 3 percent back at U.S. supermarkets (on up to the first $6k in spending per year, then 1 percent), while the Barclaycard Arrival World MasterCard gives 2 percent back on travel.